What is a Doula?

 Calm Birth Support

-We offer an informal support service for pregnant women and their birth partners in the lead up to, during and following their childbirth experience.
-If you are interesting in finding out more please contact Onie at KnotStressed.
+Our warm and wonderful doula, Robyn Theobald, offers doula support for pregnant women and their birth partners in the lead up to, during and following their childbirth experience.
+If you are interesting in finding out more please contact Robyn at KnotStressed.